GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 end
 ```

 First, notice that we needed to add `Genie.Renderer` as a dependency, to get access to the `html` method.
-As for the `html` method, it takes as its arguments:
+As for the `html` method itself, it takes as its arguments the name of the resource, the name of the view file, and a list of keyword arguments representing view variables:

-* `:books` is the name of the resource (which effectively indicates in which `views` folder Genie should look for the view file);
+* `:books` is the name of the resource (which effectively indicates in which `views` folder Genie should look for the view file -- in our case `app/resources/books/views`);
 * `:billgatesbooks` is the name of the view file.
 We don't need to pass the extension, Genie will figure it out since there's only one file with this name;
 * and finally, we pass the values we want to expose in the view, as keyword arguments.
-In this scenario, the `books` keyword argument – which will be available in the view file under `@vars(:books)`.
+In this scenario, the `books` keyword argument – which will be available in the view under `@vars(:books)`.

 That's it – our refactored app should be ready!
+You can try it out for yourself at <http://localhost:8000/bgbooks>

 ### Markdown views